Indigenous women raise their voices 100 years after the Napalpí Massacre

 Excerpt from Ayem Napa´lpi / I am Napalpí, by Juan Chico.

-This article is illustrated with works from " Embroidering Struggles of Yesterday and Today ," a traveling exhibition by the collective "Embroidering Struggles" that is on display until August 12 at the Ethnographic Museum, Moreno 350 (CABA).
-It also features fragments of the collective mural that was created at the Paco Urondo Cultural Center as part of the "Napalpí: 100 Years after the Massacre" , organized by the UBACyT Project Memories, Resistances and Political Agencies of Indigenous Communities and Collectives.
-They were taken by Florencia Marmissolle and Luciana Mignoli.
+This article is illustrated with works from " Embroidering Struggles of Yesterday and Today ," a traveling exhibition by the "Embroidering Struggles" collective, on display until August 12 at the Ethnographic Museum, Moreno 350 (CABA).
+It also includes fragments of the collective mural created at the Paco Urondo Cultural Center as part of the "Napalpí: 100 Years After the Massacre" , organized by the UBACyT Project on Memories, Resistance, and Political Agency of Indigenous Communities and Collectives.
+The photographs were taken by Florencia Marmissolle and Luciana Mignoli.

 SUPPORT US